 Statutory Lien on Ad Valorem Tax Revenues.
-Pursuant to Senate Bill 222 effective January 1, 2017, voter approved general obligation bonds which are secured by ad valorem tax collections, including the Bonds, are secured by a statutory lien on all revenues received pursuant to the levy and collection of the property tax imposed to service those bonds.
-Said lien attaches automatically and is valid and binding from the time the bonds are executed and delivered.
-The lien is enforceable against the school district or community college district, its successors, transferees, and creditors, and all others asserting rights therein, irrespective of whether those parties have notice of the lien and without the need for any further act.
+Pursuant to Senate Bill 222 effective January 1, 2016, voter-approved general obligation bonds which are secured by ad valorem tax collections, including the Bonds, are secured by a statutory lien on all revenues received pursuant to the levy and collection of the property tax imposed to service those bonds.
+In addition, the District has granted a consensual lien on said revenues pursuant to the Bond Resolution.
+Said liens attach automatically and are valid and binding from the time the bonds are executed and delivered.
+The liens are enforceable against the school district or community college district, its successors, transferees, and creditors, and all others asserting rights therein, irrespective of whether those parties have notice of the liens and without the need for any further act.